Cross-country skiing from the mountains to Oslo

 You can book the cross-country tour in the menu to the right.
-This trip can also be organised as a bespoke tour where the route, dates and itinerary can be changed to match the quantity of days and distances that suit the requirements of your group.
+This trip can also be organised as a bespoke tour where the route, dates and itinerary can be changed to match the number of days and distances that suit the requirements of your group.
 Please let us know if you have any questions - you can contact us at [email protected]

 This trip is for skiers with previous cross-country skiing experience.
-The participants should be able to ski at a reasonable pace and should be at a good fitness level and be able to ski up to 4-6 hours per day.
+The participants should be able to ski at a reasonable pace and should be at a moderate fitness level and be able to ski up to 4-6 hours per day.
 We rate it as a level 3 out of 5 - please read more about our level of difficulty here.